-By keeping an emergency cash fund, you protect yourself from lifes unknowns.
-Youve got a safety net just in case something expensive happens.
+By keeping a cash reserve that's easily accessible, you protect yourself from life’s unknowns.
+You’ve got a safety net just in case something expensive happens.
 You might lose your job, incur medical expenses, or have other accounts frozen in error.
-If any of these things should happen, youd need money fast.
+If any of these things should happen, you’d need money fast.
 Your emergency cash is there for you.

-If you dont have emergency cash, life can be difficult.
+If you don’t have emergency cash, one setback can create a multitude of problems.
 You might have to borrow money at unfavorable terms or skip important payments.
 Then, you’d have a debt burden or a dinged up credit score in addition to the original problem.
-In addition, youll have flexibility, the ability to fix things quickly, and more choices if youve got cash on hand.
+What's more, you’ll have flexibility, the ability to fix things quickly, and more choices if you’ve got cash on hand.
 Most importantly, you'll have peace of mind.

 Emergency cash needs to be liquid.
-This means that its easily accessible without cost, delay, risk, or penalty.
-The best places for emergency cash are savings accounts and money markets.
-A ladder of short term CDs might also work, but youd end up paying penalties if you have to cash out early.
+This means that it’s easily accessible – without cost, delay, risk, or penalty.
+The best places for an emergency fund are savings accounts and money market accounts.
+A ladder of short term CD’s might also work, but you’d end up paying penalties if you have to cash out early.

-If you cant think of a good place to keep your emergency fund.
+Online bank accounts are a great place to keep your emergency fund.
 They pay competitive interest rates, and some offer "no penalty" CDs that pay even more.
-You can transfer money from your online account to a brick-and-mortar bank in a few business days, and some even offer checkbooks and/or debit cards so that you can make a payment instantly.
+You can transfer money from your online account to a brick-and-mortar bank in a few business days, and most even offer checkbooks and/or debit cards so that you can make a payment instantly.
 For more ideas, read about why you should bank online.

 Liquidity comes at a cost.
 The easier it is to get your money, the less you earn on it.
 As a result, you need to manage your emergency cash.
-Keep enough on hand but not too much.
-If your emergency cash fund grows too big, move some of that money elsewhere.
+Keep enough on hand – but not too much.
+If your emergency cash fund grows too big, move some of that money elsewhere for longer-term goals.

 How Much Emergency Cash Should You Stash?

-Look at your expenses to figure out how much your emergency fund should have in it.
-A rule of thumb to start with is somewhere between three and nine months living expenses available.
-The level depends on how stable things are for you and how secure you want to feel.
-If you feel very secure (like you wont lose your job anytime soon, you have great insurance coverage, and you have good luck in general), then you may opt to just keep three months worth of expenses on hand.
+Evaluate your expenses and your risks to figure out how much your emergency fund should have in it.
+A rule of thumb to start with is somewhere between three and nine months’ worth of living expenses.
+It really depends on how stable things are for you and how secure you want to feel.
+If you feel very secure (like you won’t lose your job anytime soon, you have great insurance coverage, and you have good luck in general), then you may want to be near the lower end of that range.

-If saving several months worth of expenses is not a possibility for you, consider an emergency cash fund of $1000 or so just in case.
+If saving several months’ worth of expenses is not a possibility for you, try building an emergency fund of $1000 or so – just in case.

 If you look at your monthly budget, you probably have a wide variety of expenses.
-The important ones for your emergency cash fund are your basic fixed expenses: mortgage, rent, insurance premiums, transportation, food, etc. You dont need to include the amount you save for your future each month since you probably wont save in an emergency anyway (youll have bigger fish to fry if you lose your job or suddenly face huge medical expenses).
+The important ones for your emergency cash fund are your basic fixed expenses: mortgage, rent, insurance premiums, transportation, food, etc. You don’t need to include the amount you save for your future each month – since you probably won’t save in an emergency anyway (you’ll have bigger fish to fry if you lose your job or suddenly face huge medical expenses).
 Just keep enough stashed away to provide for your basic needs and avoid taking on debt.